sensu-plugins/sensu-plugins.github.io/_docs/developer_guidelines.md

 #
 ```

+When at all possible preference is given to pure Ruby implementations.
+There should only be system or platform dependencies in the specific gems that use them such as *sensu-plugins-windows*.

 ## Copyright and Licensing
 The preferred license for all code associated with the project is the [MIT License][15], other compatible licenses can certainly be looked at by the community as whole.

 Any code that is written is owned by the developer and as such the copyright, if they desire, should be set to themselves.
 This is an open source project and built upon the collective code of all who contribute, no one person or entity owns everything.
-If for whatever reason they wish to not assign copyright to themselves then it can be assigned to _sensu-plugins_
+If for whatever reason they wish to not assign copyright to themselves then it can be assigned to *sensu-plugins*.

 ## Documentation
 All documentation will be handled by [Yard][2] using the default markup at this time.
 A brief introduction to Yard markup can be found [here][3].
 All scripts should have as much documentation coverage as possible, ideally 100%.
 Coverage can be tested by installing Yard locally and running